scottmackinlay/portfolio/_posts/2016-05-09-ramp-stage.markdown

 ![Picture 1]({{"/assets/rampFab3.png"|absolute_url}})

-We quickly learned as much as we could from interviewing Alice and conducting codesigns to explore her vision of the ideal stage.
+We quickly learned as much as we could from interviewing Alice and conducting co-designs to explore her vision of the ideal stage.
 Next, we physically prototyped ramps in order to get her feedback on key parameters like slope, friction, length, and awesomeness.
 After __many rounds of prototypes__ (and a few all-nighters), we ultimately arrived at a stage that looks like this:

 ![Picture 1]({{"/assets/rampLarge.jpg"|absolute_url}})